We have over 15 systematic reviewers working on a wide range of projects contributing to excellence in health care research worldwide.

 Research in systematic review methods

 In addition to commissioned systematic review work to inform health care, our systematic reviewers are working on innovations in methodology for evidence syntheses.
-Papers discussing methodology of systematic reviews authored by staff include:
+Papers discussing methodology of systematic reviews authored by staff can be found on their individual web pages.

 Drawing on our extensive experience of working with partners, we offer a range of systematic review products for consultancy and the NHS that can be tailored to the needs of customers.
 We can focus on a range of study types, including RCTs, cohort studies, case-control studies, cross-sectional data, diagnostic studies, prognostic studies and qualitative studies.
 We can also provide mixed-methods syntheses of qualitative and quantitative evidence.